 - When an interpretation session will be enhanced through the use of visual cues – such as body language.

-As in most interpreter interactions, the cost of providing the service should always be considered in light of the need.
+As in most interpreter interactions, the cost of providing the service should always be considered without compromising the quality.
 Most clinical encounters are short in duration, and as such, lend themselves for working with either an over-the-phone or video interpreter – to provide cost-efficient, appropriate interpretations.
-However, as noted above, there are instances based on such factors as length of time needed or the sensitivity of the interaction where, if possible, a face to face interpreter should be employed even if it is a more costly solution.
-In a perfect system, a hospital would have all three modalities available for use and employ services in the most cost-efficient and effective manner to achieve optimum patient care.
+However, as noted above, there are instances where a face to face interpreter should be employed even if it is a more costly solution.
+In a perfect system, a hospital would have all three modalities available for use and employ services in the most cost-efficient and effective manner to deliver optimum patient care.

-Working with face to face interpreters offers many benefits for both patients and practitioners.
-However, those benefits must always be weighed against the other factors in developing a robust interpreter services program that provides effective and cost-efficient service.
+Working with face to face interpreters offers multiple benefits for both patients and practitioners.
+Those benefits must always be weighed against the other factors in developing a robust interpreter services program that provides effective and cost-efficient service.
 To ensure ongoing and evolving appropriate services, hospitals should continually monitor their service patterns to identify population trends that could benefit from having a face to face interpreter component available and then adjust their programs accordingly.